 Environmental justice addresses the race, ethnicity, and poverty status of populations within the ROI.
 On February 11, 1994, President Clinton issued EO 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations to focus the attention of federal agencies on the human health and environmental conditions in minority and low-income communities.
+EO 14008, Tackling the Climate Crisis at Home and Abroad, signed by President Biden on January 27, 2021, further strengthens EO 12898 by requiring that "Agencies shall make achieving environmental justice part of their missions by developing programs, policies, and activities to address the disproportionately high and adverse human health, environmental, climate-related and other cumulative impacts on disadvantaged communities, as well as the accompanying economic challenges of such impacts."

 Potential environmental justice considerations are determined by comparing demographic and economic characteristics (minority population composition and poverty rates) within the study area to the same characteristics in the surrounding region.
 Environmental justice analyses are performed to identify potential disproportionate adverse effects from proposed actions and to identify alternatives that might mitigate these effects (U.S.EPA, 2016).